Founder & Lead Editor

 What Makes Nike Air Monarch IV Stand Out?

-Let me explain why this shoe is still relevant over a decade after its launch.
-The Nike Air Monarch IV occupies a very specific niche: it is a high-volume, low-cost leather sneaker that doesn't feel cheap underfoot.
-Most shoes in the $65 to $80 price range compromise heavily on cushioning, opting for basic EVA foam that bottoms out after a month.
-The Monarch IV, however, utilizes a full-length encapsulated Air-Sole unit.
-That is the same tech found in basketball shoes that cost twice as much.
+The Nike Air Monarch IV is still relevant because it fills a very specific niche: a high-volume, low-cost leather sneaker that doesn’t feel cheap underfoot.
+A lot of shoes in the $65 to $80 range cut corners on cushioning with basic EVA that bottoms out quickly.
+The Monarch IV uses a full-length encapsulated Air-Sole unit instead.
+That’s the same kind of tech you’ll find in basketball shoes that cost twice as much.

 As one user perfectly summarized the appeal: